Close Alert Banner

 Council is comprised of a Mayor, Deputy Mayor and 5 Councillors, their term of office is 4 years.
 Attend a Council meeting or review past meeting agendas and minutes to stay informed.

-In addition to their roles on Shelburne Council, members may also be appointed to local boards and advisory committees; your Mayor and Deputy Mayor represent the Town at the County level.
+In addition to their roles on Shelburne Council, your Mayor and Deputy Mayor represent the Town at the County level.
 They both sit as Dufferin County Council members.

 Mayor Wade Mills

-Deputy Mayor Steve Anderson
+Deputy Mayor Shane Hall

-Email the Deputy Mayor
+Deputy Mayor Shane Hall

 Councillor Walter Benotto